WebOrigami/docs/src/content/builtins/tree/map.md

 }$ ori "map(greetings.yaml, { extensions: '→html' })"
 ${ yaml(map(samples.ori/cli/greetings.yaml, { key: (greeting, name) => `${ name }.html` })) }
 ```

-## Functional form

-`map` has a [functional form](functional.html) called `mapFn` that accepts just the options argument of `map` and returns a function that can be applied to a tree.
-Follow that link for an example.